 Membership on Student Council is comprised of the elected presidents and vice-presidents of each class, grades 5 through 12.
 These student leaders meet regularly under the guidance of a faculty sponsor.
 The purposes of the organization include promoting and encouraging leadership, organizing student activities, and providing DEA students with a voice in the governing of the school.

 Mission Statement: “The purpose of The National Beta Club shall be to promote the ideals of character, service and leadership among elementary and secondary school students, to reward meritorious academic achievement and to encourage and assist students in continuing their education after high school.”

 At David Emanuel Academy, Beta Club is currently offered to our high school students grades 9 through 12.
 To be eligible, students must achieve a 90 or above average for two (2) consecutive semesters.
 In order to remain in good standing, students must maintain a minimum average of 88.
 One of the big community projects DEA Beta Club members assist with is the Pennies for Patients Campaign.
 The funds, collected during a three-week period, benefit The Leukemia & Lymphoma Society.

-Junior Beta Club is currently offered to our students grades 5 through 8.
+Junior Beta Club is currently offered to our students grades 4 through 8.
 To be eligible, students must achieve and maintain a 90 or above average for one semester.
-DEA Junior Beta participates in the State Junior Beta Convention in November.
+DEA Junior Beta participates in the State Junior Beta Convention.
 As part of the service project requirements, Junior Beta members participate in fundraising for the American Cancer Society.
 These fundraisers include cake raffles, bake sales, as well as other opportunities to raise money for this worthy cause.
 Junior Beta also collects soda tabs for the Ronald McDonald House as part of the state Junior Beta Club project.